Stop writing to get published, and start writing because you love it.

 Real writers do not begin the day with aspirations of seeing their words in print; they simply show up, available to be used as a mouthpiece.

-When you write, you embody a part of the spirit of God, who is Creator.
-It is a sacred act — to create.
-It is not a means to an end, but the end itself.
+When you write, I believe you embody a part of the spirit of God the Creator.
+It is a sacred act, to create — not a means to an end, but the end itself.

-So, we write — maybe because we enjoy it, but also because we want to be recognized and celebrated.
+So we write, because we enjoy it but also because we want to be recognized and celebrated.
 This is a natural feeling, but also a self-destructive one.

-On a practical level, if you can’t write and experience fulfillment through the sheer act of creating, you had better give up.
-You’re probably not writing for the right reasons, and you can’t expect to get much longevity out of it that way.
+If you can't write and experience fulfillment through the sheer act of creating, you'd better give up now.
+You're probably not writing for the right reasons, and you can't expect to get much longevity out of it that way.

 Any passion you practice must be sustainable.
 And when you do something primarily for the acclaim of others, it hardly ever lasts.